Emergency advice

 They should attach the pads to the casualty’s chest by removing the backing paper.
 Applying the pads in the positions shown.

-• The first pad should be on the upper right side below the collar bone.
+• The first pad should be on the upper right side below the collarbone.

 • The second pad should be on the casualty’s left side below and in line with the arm pit.